Premiership of Keir Starmer: Law and order

 On 29 July 2024, following a mass stabbing occurred at a dance studio in Southport in which a 17-year-old boy named Axel Rudakubana killed three children and injured ten others – eight of whom were children at a Taylor Swift–themed yoga and dance workshop.
 Starmer described the murders as horrendous and shocking and thanked emergency services for their swift response.
 He later wrote amidst the riots across the country following the stabbing that those who had "hijacked the vigil for the victims" had "insulted the community as it grieves" and that rioters would feel the full force of the law.
 On 1 August, following a meeting with senior police officers, Starmer announced the establishment of the National Violent Disorder Programme to facilitate greater cooperation between police forces when dealing with violent disorder.
 On 4 August Starmer said that rioters "will feel the full force of the law" and told them "You will regret taking part in this, whether directly or those whipping up this action online and then running away themselves".
 He added "I won't shy away from calling it what it is – far-right thuggery".
 Starmer later called an emergency response meeting of Cobra.
 After the Cobra meeting he announced the establishment of a "standing army" of specialist police officers to address the violence, and help bring it to an end.

 Starmer rejected calls from some MPs – including Labour MP Diane Abbott, Reform UK leader Nigel Farage and Conservative Priti Patel – to recall Parliament to Westminster.
 Farage condemned the violence as having "no place in a functioning democracy" but suggested "soft policing" during Black Lives Matter protests had contributed to a "sense of injustice" and an impression of "two-tier policing".
 Patel called Farage's comments deeply misleading and "simply not relevant".
 She said: "There's a clear difference between effectively blocking streets or roads being closed to burning down libraries, hotels, food banks and attacking places of worship.
 What we have seen is thuggery, violence, racism."
-Patel also wrote to the Prime Minister and Home Secretary, asking them to recall parliament.
+Patel also wrote to the prime minister and home secretary, asking them to recall parliament.
+Following the 2024 UK riots, the Starmer government announced that it would be reviewing the Online Safety Act 2023 with the possibility of strengthening its provisions.
+Critics, including officials and stakeholders, characterized the legislation passed by the Conservatives as "not fit for purpose."